HQSquantumsimulations/qoqo_examples/documentation/src/devices.md

 * `AllToAllDevice`
 * `SquareLatticeDevice`

 The `GenericDevice` is the most basic device.
 It simply contains all available gate operations, the corresponding gate times and the decoherence rate for each qubit in internal HashMaps.
 It can be used to create custom devices and as a device interchange format.
 As part of the `Device` interface, each device can be exported as a `GenericDevice` with the `to_generic_device` function.
+The `GenericDevice` is also used to exchange device data via JSON files or REST API calls.

 ```rust
 use roqoqo::devices::Device;